ARTICLE I – NAME

 Section 3: Dues.
 Dues shall be established by the Executive Board, and shall be payable to the Association or Regional Group with a duly elected board on or before February 1.

-Section 4: Maintaining Regional Status.
-The Executive Board will review the lists of regional group members in the membership database every two (2) years to determine if regional status for any Regional Group should be discontinued.
+Section 3: Maintaining Regional Status.
+The Executive Board will review the lists of regional group members in the membership database every two (2) years to determine if the regional status for any Regional Group should be discontinued.

-Section 6: Dissolution of Regional Groups.
-Dissolution of Regional Groups will be by majority vote of the Executive Board.
+Section 5: Dissolution of Regional Groups.
+Dissolution of Regional Groups will be by a majority vote of the Executive Board.
 All assets of dissolved Regional Groups shall revert to the IAMSLIC general fund.

 There shall be an Executive Board that shall have the power and authority to manage the Association’s property and to regulate and govern its affairs.